Psychopoulet/node-pluginsmanager-plugin/documentation/MediatorUser.md

 ## Resume

-> Please note the fact that "init" and "release" method MUST NOT be re-writted.
-Each child has is own init logic.
+> Please note the fact that "init" and "release" method MUST NOT be re-written.
+Each child has its own init logic.

 All the childs classes can use the [Mediator](./Mediator.md)